-Vanilla is compatible with Macbooks that have notches – the 2021 Macbook Pro 14-inch and 16-inch.
+Vanilla is compatible with MacBooks that have notches in the display.
 This page will help you set up Vanilla if you’re having trouble on a machine with a notch.

 If Vanilla is already working OK for you on your new machine, you don’t need to follow this guide - you can just keep using Vanilla.

 Make sure you’re using the latest version of Vanilla.
 You can update via Vanilla’s menu bar dot or by downloading the latest version from our home page.

 When you first set up Vanilla, or you toggle the "Let me completely remove menu bar icons" checkbox, you might find that Vanilla's configuration "dots" aren't visible in your menu bar.